theatlasroom/tidbits/programming/frontend-engineering.md

 At the core, we are still manipulating HTML, CSS and javascript but the approaches and tradeoffs can differ dramatically.

-The dominant frameworks at the moment would have to be React, VueJS and Angular, a few years ago jQuery, Backbone, KnockoutJS and Mootools were also popular, so its not uncommon to come across older products built in these frameworks.
+The dominant frameworks at the moment would have to be React, VueJS and Angular.
+These frameworks have been popularized for building single page applications that perform and scale well.
+Not long ago jQuery, Backbone, KnockoutJS and Mootools were also popular frameworks, so its not uncommon to come across older products built in these frameworks.

 </details>

-### Build tools
+### Build tools / Bundlers / Task Runners

 - Concatentate + minify
 - Transpiling + polyfilling